thu-ml/tianshou/docs/tutorials/cheatsheet.rst

 If you want to get log stat from data stream / pre-process batch-image / modify the reward with given env info, use ``preproces_fn`` in :class:`~tianshou.data.Collector`.
 This is a hook which will be called before the data adding into the buffer.

-This function receives typically up to 7 keys, as listed in :class:`~tianshou.data.Batch`, and returns the modified part within a Batch.
+This function receives typically up to 7 keys, as listed in :class:`~tianshou.data.Batch`, and returns the modified part within a :class:`~tianshou.data.Batch`.
+If it receives only ``obs``, it is applied in the env reset; otherwise, it is applied in the normal env step.
 For example, you can write your hook as:
 ::

     import numpy as np